ThunderTan/hello-world/README.md

 hi gays.
 i like codes.
-jion us and crate new.
+jion us and create new.